Written by David Crowley

 - Muscles and Joints

-Good posture will decrease the wear and tear of joint surfaces which can result in joint pain or other conditions such as arthritis.
+Good posture will decrease the wear and tear of joint surfaces which can result in joint pain.
 It also reduces the stress on ligaments which should minimize the likelihood of injury.

 - Improved Circulation and Digestion

 Maintaining good posture allows the intestines in the abdomen to assume their natural position which promotes proper digestion of food as well as maximal vitamin and mineral uptake.
 Poor posture can result in numerous digestive issues such as acid reflux, constipation and in extreme cases hernias.

 When we feel good and on top of things, posture tends to be upright and open.

 The next time you are feeling uptight or anxious, pay attention to your posture.
 Make an effort to stand or sit up straight which as already mentioned, will promote deeper breathing helping you to feel more relaxed and regain focus.

 So what resistance exercises should one focus on in order to improve posture?

 This will vary depending on the postural defect in question and it is important to identify the route cause in order to ensure that the correct area is worked on.
 In general however, poor posture can be narrowed down to a weakness in a few key areas.

 A hunched posture which is usually the result of having tight chest muscles and a weak upper back can be alleviated by performing any movement which focuses on retracting the scapula / opening the chest such as Face Pulls, Dumbbell Flyes or Bent-Over Rows.